wanderingleafstudios/wanderingleafstudios-gatsby/src/pages/about/index.md

 title: About
 ---

-Wandering Leaf Studios is a software development agency which specializes in responsive, multi-device web application development.
+Wandering Leaf Studios is a consulting company that specializes in analytics and cloud data pipelines.

 ## Frequently Asked Questions